antpass79/tic-tac-toe-server/README.md

 - client
   - angular
-  - react (TODO)

 - server
   - tictactoe
   - agent

-In the client folder there are two versions of the same application:
+In the client folder there is a subfolder angular with the application.

-- the first one is written in angular 6+.
-- the second one is written in react (TODO).

-The projects expose the GUI for the human player.
+The project exposes the GUI for the human player.

 In the server folder there are two projects: